adhy-p/adhy-p.github.io/content/posts/intro-to-burp.md

 ![add-marker](/images/intro-to-burp/add-marker.png)

-Next, go to the `Payload` tab and paste the wordlist from the lab website.
+Next, go to the `Payload` tab and paste the word list from the lab website.

 ![paste-usernames](/images/intro-to-burp/paste-usernames.png)